Sharron Astbury-Petit was born in the north of England in 1958.

 and a combining of media to better explore different themes,

-interweaving disciplines to create a singular and evolutive reality.
+interweaving disciplines to create a personal and evolutive reality.

 Largely figurative and rich in symbolism,

-her recurrent subjects are woman, nature, time and im/mortality.
+her recurrent subjects are nature, self-identity, time and im/mortality.

 Emotive, subtle and attentive to detail, her paintings